 The 6/4 favourite had the genes to achieve greatness, his sire was 1971 Derby hero Mill Reef and his dam was Group Two winner Home On The Range.
 Reference Point showed his class and determination by outstaying the rest of the field in the Derby.

-Reference Point then went on to win the King George at Ascot and the St Leger at Doncaster, which puts him up there with one of Sir Henry’s Cecil’s greatest ever horses!
+Reference Point then went on to win the King George at Ascot and the St Leger at Doncaster, which puts him up there as one of Sir Henry’s Cecil’s greatest ever horses!

 Shirley Heights – 1978